 ITSY 1342 - Information Technology Security.
 Information Technology Security.
 3 credit hours.
 Instruction in security for network computer hardware, software, virtualization, and data, including physical security; backup procedures; relevant tools; encryption; and protection from viruses.
 Topics may adapt to changes in industry practices.
+Students will be able to apply National Institute of Standards and Technology (NIST) guidelines and other best practices; develop backup/recovery procedures to provide for data security; use desktop/device operating system features to implement security; identify computer and network threats and vulnerabilities and methods to prevent their effects; use tools to enhance network security; and use encryption techniques to protect network local and distributed systems data.
 32 lecture and 32 lab hours.